syncweek-react-aad/react-aad/README.md

 The options that get passed to the `MsalAuthProvider` are defined by the MSAL library, and are described in more detail in the [configuration options](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-js-initializing-client-applications#configuration-options) documentation.

-Below is the total set of configurable options that are supported currently in the `config` object.
+Below is the total set of configurable options that are supported currently in the `config`.

 ```TypeScript
   // Configuration Object